CommitID/eshop_chatons/README.md

 # eshop Chatons

-A simple Ruby on Rails eshop MVP where you can buy kittens.
+A simple Ruby on Rails eshop MVP where you can buy kitten pictures.